dteske25/mainPage/_posts/2015-02-12-helpful-unix-tricks.md

 * `chmod` - Changes permissions of the files or directories.
 The important ones are `chmod 700 filename`, `chmod 755 filename`, and `chmod 777 filename`
 * `rm` - Remove!
 This will delete files.
 Used as `rm filename`
 * `rmdir` - This will remove an empty directory.
 Used as `rmdir emptyDirectory`
 * `sudo` - This is the command to give you administrator rights to a system.
 Use only if you actually know the admin password.
-This works by simply including the command infront of any other command you do not have permission to run as a standard user.
+This works by simply including the command in front of any other command you do not have permission to run as a standard user.
 * `apt-get install` - App libraries that allow you to automatically install new programs and commands from a dedicated server.
 Usually needs `sudo`.
 Use as `sudo apt-get install programName`.
 * `passwd` - this will allow you to change your password
 * `exit` - This command will log you out.